Short Performance BIO

 Chris is also the founding member of Chris Hersch & The MoonRaiders, a western swing band that was nominated for ‘Best Roots Act of the Year’ (2019 New England Music Awards).

-He is currently a Boston Music Award nominee for ‘Best Blues Act of the Year’ (2019 Gracie Curran & The High Falutin’ Band)
+He was nominated for another Boston Music Award nominee for ‘Best Blues Act of the Year’ (2019 Gracie Curran & The High Falutin’ Band)

-Chris was also included in Jazz Guitar Today's overview of the Boston Jazz guitar scene (2022)
+Most recently, Chris was included in Jazz Guitar Today's overview of the Boston Jazz guitar scene (2022)